v1t3ls0n/search_by_ingredients/docs/README.md

 This system empowers users—especially those with multiple dietary needs—to cook and eat with confidence and creativity, while maintaining a complete history of their recipe modifications.

 ---

+## 🤖 Bonus: Over-Engineered ML Solution (Way Beyond Scope)

+**Note: The task only asked to implement two functions.
+The rule-based solution above completely solves it with 100% accuracy.**

+For those curious about "what if we went completely overboard?", I created an entirely optional ML solution on the `ml-overkill-solution` branch.
+This is a **9000+ line production ML system** organized into **40+ modules** - essentially what you'd build for a Fortune 500 company, not a classification task.

+### What's in the ML branch:
+- Complete weak supervision pipeline with silver labeling
+- Multi-modal learning (text + 70K images)
+- 15+ ML models with 4-level hierarchical ensembles
+- Full production infrastructure (GPU support, memory management, error handling)
+- Modular architecture: `silver_labeling/`, `feature_engineering/`, `models/`, `ensemble/`, etc.

+### Why build something so excessive?
+Pure engineering showcase.
+It demonstrates the ability to architect large-scale ML systems even when a simple solution suffices.
+The ML system achieves F1-scores up to 0.963 (worse than the 100% rule-based solution!) while being 30x more complex.

+**Bottom line**: The rule-based solution is the right answer.
+The ML branch is there if you want to see what "throwing everything at the problem" looks like.

 **Contact:**
 🔗 [Linkedin](https://www.linkedin.com/in/guyvitelson/)